samanjoy2/bnSum_gemma7b-it/README.md

 # Bangla News Summarization with Gemma-7b (Instruct)

 This GitHub repo outlines an approach for building a **Bangla News Summarization** project utilizing **Gemini-7b (Instrct)**.
+* The finetuned model is available on: https://huggingface.co/samanjoy2/gemma7b-it_banglaNewsSum

 ### Dataset